 This site is both free and very user-friendly.
 It contains a searchable database of the names of both the occupiers of holdings & houses and the immediate lessors.
-In addition you have access to scans of any page from any printed Griffith's Valuation book in Ireland and, usually, scans of the relevant six inch valuation map accompanying the printed valuation.
+In addition you have access to scans of any page from any printed Griffith's Valuation book in Ireland and, perhaps most important of all, scans of the relevant six inch valuation map that accompany the printed valuation.
 This will allow you to locate any house and farm within any townland at that time.
 Note, however, that at times there can be mismatches between the map and the valuation book - more on this later.
-Note. also, that there are no large scale town maps on the askaboutireland site.
+Note. also, that there are no large scale town valuation maps on the askaboutireland site.

 These maps on the askaboutireland website do more than give you copies of nineteenth-century valuation maps.
 There are actually three maps that can be looked at separately or superimposed on each other in different combinations.
 There is a Google satellite map - a modern road map - and the Griffith's Valuation map - see below for more details on the Valuation maps.*

 When you get to the askaboutireland website you will find that the default is a FAMILY NAME SEARCH.
-To find Glenlough you will have to switch to a Place Name search.
-So, click on PLACE NAME SEARCH and when it comes up - type in Glenlough in the PLACE NAME box and then choose ANTRIM in the COUNTY box - and finally click on Search.
+To find Seacon More you will have to switch to a Place Name search.
+So, click on PLACE NAME SEARCH and when it comes up - type in Seacon in the PLACE NAME box and then choose ANTRIM in the COUNTY box - and finally click on Search.
 The screenshot below shows what should come up on your screen.
 Initially, I had typed in Seacon More but had been unsuccessful..
 To have been successful I would need to type in Seacon, more.

-In order to get the valuation page or pages that relate to Glenlough click on the icon below Occupants.
-This will take you a page, part of which is shown below.
+In order to get the valuation page or pages that relate to Seacon More click on the icon below Occupants.
+This will take you to a page, part of which is shown below.

 For copyright reasons I can go no further but it's very user-friendly - just follow the instructions.
 Here are a few pointers that might help.